-Hospice care is for those who are facing a progressive disease and end-of-life illness or injury.
+Hospice care is for those who are facing terminal illness.
 Patients are referred to hospice who have a prognosis of 6 months or less if the disease was to naturally take its course.
 Hospice is patient and family centered care and focuses on quality of life.
 Hospice of the North Coast provides care wherever you or your loved one calls home.

-Founded in1980, we are a local non-profit hospice organization.
-We pride ourselves on providing a deeper, more personal level of care to our patients.
-Because we have a well-defined service area, we can guarantee the most individualized care possible.
-We are accredited by The Joint Commission (JCAHO) and have registered nurses on call 24/7 with a one-hour response time for current patients and within two hours for new referrals.
+We are a local non-profit hospice organization and accredited by The Joint Commission.
+Because we have a well-defined service area, our response time is one hour for current patients and two hours for new referrals.
+We have registered nurses on call 24/7.
 Our low staff-to-patient ratio ensures warm, personal care that is customized to patient and family wishes with a focus on pain and symptom relief.
-Hospice medications are delivered directly to the patient’s home.
+Hospice medications and medical equipment are delivered directly to the patient’s home.

 Pacifica House, North County’s first and only hospice house, is a part of Hospice of the North Coast.
-The house provides acute symptom management in a home-like environment with round-the-clock registered nurses.
-Special therapies we offer include: massage, music therapy, pet therapy, reiki and aroma therapy.
+Pacifica House provides acute symptom management in a home-like environment with round-the-clock registered hospice nurses.
+Special therapies offered include: massage, music therapy, pet therapy, reiki and aroma therapy.

 No. Hospice is patient-centered care that emphasizes comfort, peace and quality of life.
 Hospice care is built on the belief that every day of life matters.
 Hospice care helps patients facing a life-limiting illness live his/her remaining days with comfort and dignity.

 What is palliative care and why can't my regular doctor provide it?